tony-aw/tinycodet/README.md

-## Description & Overview
+## Description

-The `tinycodet` R-package is a tiny little R package that adds a few functions to help in your coding etiquette.
+The ‘tinycodet’ R-package is a tiny little R package that adds a few functions to help in your coding etiquette.
 It primarily focuses on 4
 things: